-Routine maintenance for wood flooring is really very easy.
-Simply sweep, dust mop or vacuum the floors with the beater bar turned off to remove dirt and grit from between the floor boards.
+Routine maintenance of wood flooring is really very easy.
+Simply sweep, dust mop or vacuum the floors with the beater bar turned off to remove dirt and grit from between the floorboards.
 Wet mops and steam mops should be avoided because excessive water and steam can dull the finish over time, or even damage the wood itself.
 When spills occur, they should be cleaned immediately with a dry or slightly damp cloth.
 When the floor begins to look a little dull, using a wood flooring cleaner recommended by the installer will help renew luster.
 If you are not sure which cleaner to use, visit a reputable floor covering store for a recommendation.

 3. Wood floors can scratch easily.

 All flooring options will show some wear over time, but wood flooring is the only flooring option that can repair that wear to make it look new again.
 Most scratches in wood flooring will occur in the finish, not the wood itself.
 These can be repaired with a maintenance coat in which the finish on the flooring is lightly abraded and then a new coat of finish is applied.
 This process is much like refinishing a piece of furniture where the old furniture is lightly sanded to give the new paint something to adhere to.
 For scratches that are deeper and in the wood, the flooring can be sanded and refinished.
 A wood flooring professional who is properly trained, and also has the proper equipment, will remove just a small amount of the flooring material to make these kinds of repairs.
 Then, after the scratches are removed, a new coat of finish will be applied, restoring the floor to its original luster.
 Scratches on wood flooring can be prevented and minimized by placing throw rugs at all entryways from outside, putting felt pads on furniture legs, clipping pet nails, and avoiding walking on floors in athletic cleats or high heels in disrepair.